-If you look carefully at the map, you can see that we fished in two places that marked the upper and lower boundaries of the fly fishing only section of the Yellow Breeches in Boiling Springs.
+If you look carefully at the map, you can see that we fished in two places that marked the upper and lower boundaries of the fly-fishing-only section of the Yellow Breeches in Boiling Springs.
 First, a disclaimer – the creek was absolutely blown out on the day we were here right after Christmas.
 A quick glance at the gauge readings tells you that the water was high and not going down very fast.
-But… Jim and I both had kitchen passes, it was supposed to be above 50 degrees with sun, and, most important, we had both purchased annual fishing licenses for Pennsylvania and needed to use them at least twice in the season to break even on the cost.
+But… Jim and I both had kitchen passes; it was supposed to be above 50 degrees with sun, and, most importantly, we had both purchased annual fishing licenses for Pennsylvania and needed to use them at least twice in the season to break even on the cost.

 Since we had not seen each other since our good day on the River Valley Farms, we had plenty of lies to tell and plans to make associated with our attack on the fish in the Yellow Breeches.
 It’s amazing how optimistic fishermen can be!
-I did a little bit of research before departing to meet Jim and discovered that the stream got its name during the Revolutionary war.
-Aparently, when the British soldiers washed their white trousers in this creek, they turned yellow.
-Hence, Yellow Breeches creek.
+I researched before departing to meet Jim and discovered that the stream got its name during the Revolutionary War.
+Apparently, when the British soldiers washed their white trousers in this creek, they turned yellow.
+Hence, Yellow Breeches Creek.

-We rolled into Boiling Springs still telling lies and missed the turn to the parking area for the headwaters of the fly fishing only section.
-It took Jim a little bit of looking around to gain his bearings as we cruised past the lake.
-Once oriented, we made a U-turn and found our way back to the turn.
+We rolled into Boiling Springs, still telling lies, and missed the turn to the parking area for the headwaters of the fly fishing-only section.
+It took Jim a bit of looking around to gain his bearings as we cruised past the lake.
+Once oriented, we made a U-turn and returned to the turn.
 The temperature was probably 45° as I hit the brakes to stop the truck in the parking lot.
 I was stunned as I looked around and saw the number of other fishermen here on such a bad day.
 Not only was it cold, but there was a hint to drizzle hanging in the dark clouds that threw a pall on the day.
-In short, the weather was going everything it could short of rain to prevent a enjoyable experience.
+In short, the weather was doing everything it could short of rain to prevent an enjoyable experience.

-Jim jumped out of the truck and walked quickly over to the creek that leads from Boiling Springs Lake into the Yellow Breeches and reported that he was surprised that he could not see any fish holding there.
-Apparently, he could depend on the fish being in that small creek the other times he was here.
-Maybe it had something to do with the weather or maybe it had something to do with the five or six fishermen that lined the banks on the perimeter of the parking lot; fly lines zinging happily.
-Since we were here, we were going to give it a shot and we walked down the path to the junction of the creek with the Yellow Breeches itself.
-What lay front of us was a dismal picture.
+Jim jumped out of the truck and walked quickly over to the creek that leads from Boiling Springs Lake into the Yellow Breeches.
+He reported that he was surprised that he could not see any fish holding there.
+Apparently, he could depend on the fish in that small creek the other times he was here.
+Maybe it had something to do with the weather, or maybe it had something to do with the five or six fishermen that lined the banks on the perimeter of the parking lot, fly lines zinging happily.
+Since we were here, we were going to give it a shot, and we walked down the path to the junction of the creek with the Yellow Breeches.
+What lay in front of us was a dismal picture.

-The Yellow Breeches was totally blown out; running high and dark on this miserable day.
-I could see a path on the south bank but there was no way to wade across given the volume of the current.
-As you can see from the graphs to the right, the discharge volume was almost 3 times the normal level.
+The Yellow Breeches was totally blown out, running high and dark on this miserable day.
+I could see a path on the south bank, but given the volume of the current, there was no way to wade across.
+As you can see from the graphs to the right, the discharge volume was almost three times the normal level.

 Under the assumption that we might be able to find a few trout huddled near the banks out of the mainstream of the current, I tied on a muddler, popped a few split shot about a foot above it, and flopped it out into the torrent of water with a prayer that the current would sweep it down the bank.
 Nothing.
 I decided to walk up to the bridge, cross the river there and see if I would have better luck from the other side.